timothy-barnes-2357/Build-with-Bombs/README.md

 - TensorRT-10.5.0.18
 - CUDA 12.6

+## Hardware compatibility
 TensorRT 10.5 requires a GPU with compute capability >= 7.5.
+This means it requires an **RTX 2060** or better, a **GTX 1660 Ti** or better, an **MX550** or better, or a **Tesla T4** or better.
 See the [support matrix](https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt-1050/support-matrix/index.html).
 Check this Wikipedia table to find the compute capability of your GPU: [Compute capability, GPU semiconductors and Nvidia GPU board products](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)

 ## Social